gkjpettet/strike3/README.md

 The posts tagged with a particular tag can be found at `public/tag/tag-name/index.html`.
 So in the above example would could view all posts tagged "sci-fi" by visiting `public/tag/sci-fi/index.html`.

 ## <a id="archives">Archives</a>
 Strike3 will automatically add archives for your content.
-To disable this functionality you must set the `archives` variable in `config.json` to `false`.
+To disable this functionality just set the `archives` variable in `config.json` to `false`.

 When archives are enabled, Strike3 will create a top-level section in the built site at `archive/`.
 A page will be created at the root of this section (`archive/index.html`) for you to style how you wish with the `layouts/archive.html` template file.